 If You Want To Build An Online Empire, First Become An Empress of ‘NO‘

-To get started in 2020 with that business, blog, Etsy shop, or influencer status you’ve been dreaming about in between the Netflix episodes, and regretful glances at the kitchen bin, you’ll need to get clear about what you value, draw that line in the sand, ruthlessly prioritize your passions, and start saying “NO” a lot more often.
+To get started with the business, blog, Etsy shop, or influencer status you’ve been dreaming about in between the Netflix episodes, and regretful glances at the kitchen bin, you’ll need to get clear about what you value, draw that line in the sand, ruthlessly prioritize your passions, and start saying “NO” a lot more often.

 Here’s the thing: you’re going to have to turn down the volume of your life so that you can start focusing on building a strong online presence.